analogdevicesinc/doctools/docs/docs_guidelines.rst

-Anything that does not match the previous characters will default to output print, but please be careful, since you may accidentally mark a working directory or command, if not denting the output by one space.
+Anything that does not match the previous characters will default to output print, but please be careful, since you may accidentally mark a working directory or command, if not identing the output by one space.

 The bash type defaults to ``bash``, user to ``user``, group to ``analog`` and the working directory as "doesn't matter" (hidden), so, for